yssource/turbodbc/README.md

 Every time turbodbc's code is updated on GitHub, turbodbc is automatically built from scratch and tested with the following databases:

-*   PostgreSQL
+*   PostgreSQL (Linux, OSX, Windows)
-*   MySQL
+*   MySQL (Linux, OSX, Windows)
+*   MSSQL (Windows, with official MS driver)

 During development, turbodbc is tested with the following database:

-*   Exasol
+*   Exasol (Linux, OSX)

 Releases will not be made if any (implemented) test fails for any of the databases listed above.
-In addition to these well-supported databases, the following databases are tested on an irregular basis:
+The following databases/driver combinations are tested on an irregular
+basis:

-*   MSSQL with FreeTDS
+*   MSSQL with FreeTDS (Linux, OSX)
-*   MSSQL with Microsoft's official ODBC driver
+*   MSSQL with Microsoft's official ODBC driver (Linux)

 There is a good chance that turbodbc will work with other, totally untested databases as well.
 There is, however, an equally good chance that you will encounter compatibility